JustR3/JustR3/README.md

 # Hi, I'm JustRa 👋

 Quantitative Analyst & Risk Specialist with over 7 years in credit risk modeling, quantitative analysis, and data-driven insights in traditional finance.
-Passionate about transitioning to **crypto/DeFi**, blockchain analytics, and quantitative roles in web3.
+Passionate about data driven analytics and modelling in TradFi and DeFi.

 ## About Me
 - Expertise in P&L, balance sheet analysis, statistical modeling, time-series forecasting, and risk management.